zulays/myAlpaca/README.md

 ## Post-MVP

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!

+The goals for this project post-MVP are as follows:
+* Homepage build-out
+* Log In Page?
+* Restaurant Page
+* Search Bar functionality

 ***